bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/issuing-bitmarks.md

 * Tap **ISSUE** button

-    >As soon **ISSUE** is tapped, the App submits both the `Asset Registration` request and `bitmarks Issuance` transactions to the Bitmark network.
+    >As soon as **ISSUE** is tapped, the App submits both the `Asset Registration` and `bitmarks Issuance` transactions to the Bitmark network.
 After the submission is successful, the properties will be added to the **PROPERTIES > YOURS** screen.
     >
     > **NOTE:** It will take a while for the transactions to be confirmed on the Bitmark blockchain after submission.